conorrankine/bullviso/README.md

 generates the 42 unique constitutional isomers of trimethylbullvalene.

 For larger substituents, you might want to generate the conformational isomers of each constitutional isomer.
-BULLVISO generates only the lowest-energy conformational isomer (minimised under the Universal Force Field) of each constitutional isomer by default.
+BULLVISO generates only the lowest-energy conformational isomer of each constitutional isomer by default.

 You can use the `-m [M_CONFS]` flag to generate the *m* lowest-energy conformational isomers of each constitutional isomer instead, *e.g.*,